medic/cht-docs/content/en/docs/design/personas/app-builder.md

-# App Builders
+---
+title: "App Builders"
+linkTitle: "App Builders"
+weight: 6
+description: >
   App builders and technical organizations develop and deliver world-class software contextualized to meet their clients’ needs and deliver value to their stakeholders.
+---

 ## About